genpat-it/MSTreesV2_POC/README.md

 1. **Skip Phases**: Allow the script to skip phases when precomputed `.npy` files (e.g., profiles, names, or distance matrix) are passed.
 2. **Implement Remaining Functions**: Test and update the remaining functions from the original script.
 3. **Validate results**: Especially when float16 dtype is used.
+4. **Parallelization**: Maximize parallelization wherever possible (actually implemented only in `get_distance`).

 ## Usage of float16 dtype
 * Utilizing float16 as the data type inhibits the just-in-time (JIT) compilation of the `contemporary` method.
 * The Newick tree (nwk) resulting from the use of float16 in `MSTreeV2.py` cannot be directly compared with the Newick tree obtained from the original `MSTree.py` script.
 * float16 reduces precision, especially in divisions and sorting operations, which may not be as precise.

+## Edmonds-Linux Program

+The `edmonds-linux` program could potentially be the most performance-limiting aspect of the script.
+The worst-case scenario for Edmonds' algorithm, when applied to a distance matrix of allelic profiles, involves dense graphs with many nodes (few zeros) and uniform weights.
+This scenario requires extensive cycle detection and contraction, leading to a time complexity of \( O(N \cdot M) = O(N \cdot N \cdot (N - 1)) = O(N^3) \) and substantial memory usage.
+This is especially problematic for large biological datasets, a common situation with synthetic data.

+Efficient cycle detection methods like Tarjan's algorithm can also help avoid the cubic time complexity in most cases.

 ## Original Script
 The original script can be found at:
 - [MSTrees.py](https://github.com/achtman-lab/GrapeTree/blob/master/module/MSTrees.py)